Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 The size of the chuck roast you choose to smoke on your Pit Boss depends on how many people you want to feed, but also on the time you want to spend smoking the meat.

-A 3-4 pound chuck roast will take around 7-8 hours to smoke on a Pit Boss at 250°F and will feed about 7-9 people.
+A 3-4 pound chuck roast will take around 6-8 hours to smoke on a Pit Boss at 250°F (then 1 hour to rest) and will feed about 5-6 people as slices, or more if you are shredding it.

 So yes, smoking a chuck roast on your Pit Boss can take all day.